tarmann/dotfiles/README.md

 ## install the necessary apps

-My basic setup is captured in `install-deps.sh` which adds homebrew, z, oh-my-zsh etc.
+My basic setup is captured in `install.sh` which adds homebrew, z, oh-my-zsh etc.